edgamat/edgamat.github.io/_posts/2019-09-04-Using-Serilog-WIth-ASPNET-Core.md

 <!--more-->

 Serilog comes with a dedicated package for ASP.NET Core support.
-It makes it very easy to setup and provides several options for where to send the logging information.
+It makes it easier to setup and provides several options for where to send the logging information.
 My 'default' setup is to store the configuration information in the `appsettings.json` and to send the logging output to the console.
 Once this is set up properly, I can start adding more sinks (where the system places log messages).